Positron137/Prog1-BME/NHF/template.md

-# Project S-t-F
+# Project StF
 # Main point
-open a c source file provided by the user, and convert it to a flowchart
+open a c source file provided by the user, and convert it to a flowchart using both gui and cmd
 ## GUI
 ### Menu
 - top menu
   - file
-    - Open file (both .h and .c at the same time)
+    - Open .c
     - save jpg
     - save png
-    - ? save md ?
+    - ? save md ? - probably the easiest part
     - keybinds
   - view
     - theme